 The plane was stocked with bamboo, bamboo shoots, apples, water, toys and more to ensure a comfortable in-flight experience for the giant pandas

-Both giant pandas travelled well, with Er Shun being a little nervous, but both are now resting and curious about their new surroundings.
+Both giant pandas travelled well, with Er Shun being a little nervous, but both settled in their new habitat and were curious about their new surroundings.
 They ate almost 200 kgs of apples and 200 kgs of bamboo during their flight.
 On Friday, March 22, 2013, FedEx delivered a shipment of bamboo from the Memphis Zoo and almost immediately after being unloaded, both giant pandas were heartily enjoying bamboo.
 The Toronto Zoo will continue to receive regular shipments of bamboo from Memphis which will be transported by FedEx as part of their ongoing commitment to the giant pandas.

 Once our precious cargo Er Shun and Da Mao arrived in Toronto they underwent a Canadian Food Inspection Agency (CFIA) 30 day minimum quarantine.
 Although they were not formally introduced to each other in the same room (during quarantine), Er Shun and Da Mao could see and smell each other from across the hallway of their respective holding areas.
 During this time, the Chinese Giant Panda Experts and the Toronto Zoo Keepers, worked closely with the giant pandas and monitored their overall health and behaviour.

-The official CFIA quarantine is over and staff are allowing both giant pandas the chance to explore all of their new habitat areas.
-Both giant pandas are getting more and more curious with their new enrichment items and Da Mao loves to participate in his training sessions with the keepers.
-Er shun is slowly catching on to her training routine.
-Li and Wei the Chinese Giant Panda Experts have been a tremendous help working alongside the Toronto Zoo keepers and their expertise has been invaluable.
+The Giant Panda Experience officially opened on May 18th, 2013.
+Both giant continue to enjoy their enrichment items and both love to participate in training sessions with the keepers.
+Chinese Giant Panda Experts have been a tremendous help working alongside the Toronto Zoo keepers and their expertise has been invaluable.